 Theories abound as to what exactly your kitty is experiencing; some scientists have posited that it’s a feline aphrodisiac, while others think it creates a high similar to the effects of marijuana in humans.

-The only agreement on the topic seems to be that only about two-thirds of cats are susceptible to its effects.
+The only agreement on the topic seems to be that about two-thirds of cats are susceptible to its effects.
 Kittens often don’t respond to it at all, but might change their tune after about six months.
 Some say you might even find a tiger or lion partaking as well!

 If your cat is one of the many who don’t react to catnip, you might be excited to know that there are some alternative plants that produce similar effects in felines.
 Give the plants on this list a try.